 Does finding the perfect toy confound you?
 Team BtB is here to help!

 As Fred Rogers said, “Play is the work of childhood.”

-Toys are the tools of this work.
+Toys are often the tools of this work.
 The quality of a toy directly relates to your child’s opportunity to explore and grow.
 Toys selected with thought enhance your child’s creativity, and teach them to tackle challenges, learn new skills and grow self-esteem.
 Poor quality toys are monotonous, boring, uninspiring and a waste of money.
 The best toy fit for your child will match their current skill level and interest, but also have possibilities for play as they grow!
-Well designed toys also have key qualities you can look for when you are shopping.
+Well-designed toys also have key qualities you can look for when you are shopping.
 Shopping in the right place will save you time.

 They Won’t LoveThis Junk!

 Perhaps you recently walked through the toy aisle of a big-box store and were shocked by all the rubbish in the toy aisle!
 Plastic junk with lots of pieces and little play value.
 You could just visualize these toys cluttering your house and ending up in the donation box.
-Most of the toys were licensed products designed to support video industry sending the kids back to their “screens” for entertainment.
+Most of the toys were licensed products designed to support an industry sending the kids back to their screens for entertainment.
 You don’t see the value in these toys for your own children - why should you purchase them for a birthday gift?
 It makes you wonder, what are the adults who make and sell these toys thinking?
 There is simply no reason for a toy offering to be so limited and of such poor quality.

 Tip # 1 - Purchase Developmentally Appropriate Toys